aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/high-holy-days/hoshana-rabba/tkhine-for-when-biting-the-pitom-from-the-etrog.html.md

 <hr />

-This tkhine appears before Hallel in the <a href="https://opensiddur.org/compilations/sifrei-tehinot/siddur-qorban-minhah-1897">Siddur Qorban Minḥah</a>.
+This tkhine appears before Hallel in the <a href="https://opensiddur.org/compilations/sifrei-tehinot/siddur-qorban-minhah-1897">Siddur Ḳorban Minḥah</a>.
 Variations in the Yiddish spelling can be found in earlier and later editions of this siddur.
 Many thanks to Noam Sienna for highlighting this (in a <a href="https://www.facebook.com/noam.sienna/posts/10157731649798487">Facebook post</a>).

 <h3>Source(s)</h3>